'Volunteers compliment the multi-disciplinary team to enhance quality of life for

 How do I become a part of the team?

-Once your form has been completed the Volunteer Co-ordinator will contact you to arrange a suitable interview time.
+Once the Volunteer Co-ordinator has received your completed application form and 2 references, she will contact you to arrange a suitable interview time.

 All volunteers receive an induction and clear outlines of their tasks.